Individuals with Disabilities

 Risk Assessment and Mitigation (Services for Individuals with Developmental Disabilities)

 Mission Analytics serves as the risk management contractor for the California Department of Developmental Services (DDS).
 In this capacity, Mission Analytics works directly with the Department and the 21 regional centers that provide case management services to DDS clients.
 Mission Analytics also works indirectly with direct service providers and, through its dissemination activities, with DDS clients and their families.
 Activities under this project include analyzing data, distributing findings, and providing technical assistance to help regional centers identify and limit risks to their clients.
 Mission Analytics also helps regional centers improve data collection, and maintains the DDS SafetyNet website as a vehicle for delivering information to regional centers, vendors, and direct service professional.
 In addition to Mission Analytics’ data analysis and technical assistance to support risk mitigation for DDS, Mission Analytics is also currently leading the re-design of this website.

 Living Well Training and Technical Assistance

-Mission Analytics is working with the Administration on Intellectual and Developmental Disabilities (AIDD) and the Administration of Community Living (ACL) to support the design and development of training and technical assistance (T/TA) to the eight Living Well project grantees.
+Mission Analytics is working with the Administration on Intellectual and Developmental Disabilities (AIDD) and the Administration for Community Living (ACL) to support the design and development of training and technical assistance (T/TA) to the eight Living Well project grantees.
 This aims to enhance the grantee outcomes in creating comprehensive model systems for AIDD, which focus on improving the quality, effectiveness, and monitoring of AIDD’s home- and community-based services for individuals with developmental disabilities.